 In spring 2003, Placebo showcased a harder edge with the release of their fourth album, Sleeping with Ghosts.
 The album cracked the Top Ten in the U.K. and sold 1.4 million copies worldwide.
 Australian tour dates with Elbow and U.K. shows with Har Mar Superstar followed in 2004.
 Placebo's singles collection, Once More with Feeling: Singles 1996-2004, was released before the year's end.
 The 19-song compilation included their biggest U.K. hits and the new track "Twenty Years."
 Frenchman Dimitri Tikovoi (Goldfrapp, the Cranes), who had mixed selected songs on Once More with Feeling, also signed on to produce Placebo's fifth effort, 2006's Meds.
 One year later, after landing a spot on the Projekt Revolution tour alongside Linkin Park and My Chemical Romance, Virgin released the Extended Play '07 EP as a simple introduction for new fans to the band's past decade of music.

 Steven Hewitt departed Placebo in the fall of 2007, and the band left its longtime home of EMI/Virgin one year later.
 With new drummer Steve Forrest now on board, the band recorded Battle for the Sun and released it during the summer of 2009.
 A box set of the band's work for EMI, The Hut Recordings, was released the same day, and an extensive tour kept the guys busy for another year.
 For fans who couldn't make the shows, Placebo also issued a live mini-album, Live at La Cigale, whose songs were taken from a 2006 performance in Paris.
 The band returned in 2009 with its sixth studio album, Battle for the Sun, which was produced by Grammy winner David Bottrill (dEUS, Silverchair, Muse).
 In 2010, Molko and Olsdal announced they had been working on new material, which culminated in the release of the mini-album B3 EP two years later.
 In 2013 Placebo delivered their seventh studio album, the Adam Noble-produced Loud Like Love.
 For their 20th anniversary, Placebo announced a grand two-year retrospective blitz that included the vinyl re-release of their first five albums as well as a recording for MTV Unplugged.
-Recorded in front of a live audience in London, it featured drastic reworkings of past hits and deep cuts (including the first-ever live performance of "Bosco"), as well as guest appearances by Majke Voss Romme (Broken Twin) and Joan as Police Woman. ~ Greg Prato
+Recorded in front of a live audience in London, it featured drastic reworkings of past hits and deep cuts (including the first-ever live performance of "Bosco"), as well as guest appearances by Majke Voss Romme (Broken Twin) and Joan as Police Woman.
+In August 2016, the band released a 36-track retrospective, A Place for Us to Dream, which featured a new single, "Jesus' Son." ~ Greg Prato